 Leno never went to the meeting; instead, the LaBiancas, along with Rosemary’s daughter, Suzan, drove to Lake Isabella to pick up Rosemary’s son, Frank, who was spending a week vacationing with a friend.

 Frank was having such a good time that the LaBiancas decided to let him stay another day.
 At around 9 p.m., Leno, Rosemary and Suzan left Lake Isabella and headed back to Los Angeles.

-Around 1 p.m., the LaBiancas arrived in Los Angeles.
-After dropping off Suzan at her apartment, they stopped at a newsstand.
+Around 1 a.m., the LaBiancas arrived in Los Angeles.
+After dropping Suzan off at her apartment, they stopped at a newsstand.
 Leno, a regular customer, was recognized by the newsstand owner, who readied a copy of the Los Angeles Herald Examiner.

 They briefly discussed the Tate murders.
-Talk of the Tate murders disturbed Rosemary.
 After arriving home, Rosemary retired to her bedroom, while Leno fell asleep in the living room while reading the sports page.

 In the early morning hours of August 10, 1969, Manson and Tex Watson entered the LaBianca residence.
 They awoke Leno LaBianca at gunpoint and tied his hands.

 Leno was then asked if there was anyone else in the house.
 He told them that his wife was in the bedroom.
 Manson went to the bedroom and awoke Rosemary.

 Manson and Watson reassured the couple that they wouldn’t be hurt and were just being robbed.
 After collecting all the cash in the house, Manson told Watson to take Rosemary back to her bedroom where Watson placed a pillowcase over her head, wound a lamp cord around her head, and gagged her.